Lykrast/GunsWithoutRoses/README.md

 * Guns are instances/extend `GunItem`.
 There are a lot of methods to override if you want to mess with the behavior.
 * Gatlings are instances/extend `GatlingItem`.
 This handles the fractional fire delay and the hold to fire.
 * Bullets implement `IBullet`, though for most uses using/overriding `BulletItem` should be good enough.
 There's several methods in `IBullet` to override for more behavior (like `ExplosiveBulletItem` for example), but you may need a custom entity overriding `BulletEntity` for more complex projectile behavior (such as `PiercingBulletEntity` used by `PiercingBulletItem`).
+* There are a few tags that you should fill with your new content, look over at the github wiki pages for that.
+They also have explainations for some stats.